dmandrioli/sidepane/README.md

 # Dojo Mobile SidePane

+Status: Experimental

 A container displayed on the side of the screen.
-It can be displayed on top of the page (mode=overlay) or can push the content of the page (mode=push).
+It can be displayed on top of the page (mode=overlay), can push the content of the page (mode=push) or reveal the content the pane (mode=reveal).
 Compatible with Dojo 1.9.x.

-To open/close the panel, swipe from the border of the screen to the center.
+To open/close the panel, swipe from the border of the screen to the center or call the open() method of the widget.

 ## Samples